 In a past post, we covered measuring implementation.
 You don’t want to conclude that training didn’t work when, in fact, the issue was that people didn’t complete the training, or didn’t complete it with fidelity.
 We also covered measuring learning.
 If employees can’t demonstrate they grasp what’s been taught, it is very unlikely they will be able to apply the training content on the job.

 It is also important to gather information on employees’ reactions to the training.
-Did employees find the training valuable and feel they benefitted from it?
+Did employees find the training valuable and feel they benefited from it?
 This kind of learner buy-in is particularly important in compliance training.
 Here are some tips for measuring this aspect of your compliance training.

 Go beyond “did you like it” questions.
 Understanding whether employees liked the training is important, and is something most training administrators already think to ask.
 Here are a couple questions that are often overlooked, but you may want to consider asking learners.